jmsdao/pik/docs/llama-hooks.md

 ---

-Example (from llama-7b) of input/output objects seen in the forward hook function:
+Examples (from llama-7b) of input/output objects seen in the forward hook function:
 ```bash
 model (input):
 # Input is input_ids, but the forward hook function doesn't catch it